ORUERT/SumatraPDF_gptplugin/readme.md

 ## How to Use

 1. **Build the Project**: Follow the standard build instructions for SumatraPDF.
-2. **Enable the Plugin**: After building, ensure the ChatGPT plugin is enabled in the settings.
 3. **Interact with ChatGPT**: Use the new ChatGPT interface within SumatraPDF to send and receive messages.

 ## Installation